LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    encapsulation
       The hiding of an object implementation.
 This promotes software reuse by isolating the object clients from its implementation details.
-      Encapsulation is enforced in Logtalk by using predicate scope directives.
+      Encapsulation is enforced in Logtalk by using :term:`predicate scope directives <predicate scope directive>`.

    entity
-      Generic name for Logtalk compilation units: objects, categories, and protocols.
+      Generic name for Logtalk compilation units: :term:`objects <object>`, :term:`categories <category>`, and :term:`protocols <protocol>`.
       Entities share a single namespace (i.e. entity identifiers must be unique).

    parametric entity
-      An object or category whose identifier is a compound term containing free variables that can be used to parameterize the entity predicates.
+      An :term:`object` or :term:`category` whose identifier is a compound term containing free variables that can be used to parameterize the entity predicates.
 Parameters are *logical variables* implicitly shared by all the entity clauses.

    event
-      The sending of a message to an object.
+      The sending of a :term:`message` to an object.
 An event can be expressed as an ordered tuple: ``(Event, Object, Message, Sender)``.
       Logtalk distinguish between the sending of a message — ``before`` event — and the return of control to the sender — ``after`` event.

    grammar rule
       An alternative notation for predicates used to parse or generate